Generic Name: cytarabine

 What is the most important information I should know about cytarabine?

-Cytarabine can lower blood cells that help your body fight infections and help your blood to clot.
-You may get an infection or bleed more easily.
-Call your doctor if you have unusual bruising or bleeding, or signs of infection (fever, chills, body aches).
+Cytarabine can increase your risk of bleeding or infection.
+Call your doctor if you have unusual bruising or bleeding, or new signs of infection (fever, chills, body aches).

 Cytarabine can cause serious side effects on your brain or central nervous system that may not be reversible.
-Talk with your doctor about the risks and benefits of using this medication.
+Tell your doctor if you have feel confused or have any unusual thoughts or behavior.

 What should I discuss with my healthcare provider before receiving cytarabine?